Mon - Sat 9am - 8pm / Sun 12pm - 6pm 01242 850 299

 As the climate varies hugely from north to south, different places are best at different times, although spring (September to December) is universally good.
 Atacama can be visited year-round, central Chile enjoys a Mediterranean climate with good weather throughout.
 Patagonia is best for hiking in Spring or Summer.

 Yellow fever certificate required if arriving from an infected area

-The Hotels you (Charlie Lockwood) selected were superb in Peru, Chile, Argentina and Brazil, what a pleasure it has been to stay in the Orient Express Hotels, everyone was so helpful, the exception being the Four Seasons Hotel in Buenos Aires equally superb.
+The Hotels you (Charlie Lockwood) selected were superb in Peru, Chile, Argentina and Brazil, what a pleasure it has been to stay in the Belmond Hotels, everyone was so helpful, the exception being the Four Seasons Hotel in Buenos Aires equally superb.

 - TW, London

 Suggested itineraries in Chile

 Nights: 12 | from £4,995